Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Cutoff Regularization:

 \subsection{Recap}

-In summary, we find that our problem is solved at the expense of 1) an extra scale $L$ which serves to both regulates the infinities and provide an auxiliary length scale, and 2) a broken symmetry---translational invariance.
+In summary, we find that our problem is solved at the expense of 1) an extra scale $L$ which serves both to regulate the infinities and provide an auxiliary length scale, and 2) a broken symmetry---translational invariance.